Sprakbanken/create_idiom_dataset/README.md

 # Create idiom dataset

 This repository contains code to create a frequency curated idiom dataset from a collection of idiom books
+The dataset at [idiom_dataset](idiom_dataset) is the same as [Sprakbanken/Norwegian_idioms](https://huggingface.co/datasets/Sprakbanken/Norwegian_idioms)

 ## Setup and install
 You can easily install with pdm like this: